JakeKurtz/MC-Path-Tracer/README.md

   $$G(v) = {2(n\cdot v) \over {(n\cdot v) + \sqrt{\alpha^2 + (1 - \alpha^2)(n\cdot v)^2}}}$$
   $$F(v, h) = F0 + (1 - F0)(1 - (v\cdot h))^5$$

-  Since the normal distribution function ( $NDF$ ) is the dominant term, we sample it to determin how the exitence radiance is reflected with respect to the surface normal.
+  Since the normal distribution function ( $NDF$ ) is the dominant term, we sample it to determine how the exitance radiance is reflected with respect to the surface normal.
 The probability distribution function ( $PDF$ ) is thus derived from the $NDF$.

   The term, such that the $NDF$ term is normalized is $$\int_\Omega D(h)(n\cdot h)d\omega_h = 1$$